 2. Change Display size

 Right below the Font size setting under Settings > Display is the Display size setting.
 It lets you adjust the size of the UI elements which makes everything on your screen bigger or smaller depending on what you choose.
 There are a total of 5 presets to choose from here.
+Reducing the display resolution can increase battery performance on your Android significantly.

 3. Reduce data usage